Alberto Stefani

-Alberto Stefani (born 16 November 1992) is an Italian politician of Lega serving as a member of the Chamber of Deputies.
+Alberto Stefani (born 16 November 1992) is an Italian politician serving as President of Veneto since 2025.
 He was first elected in the 2018 general election, and was re-elected in 2022.
 From 2019 to 2024, he served as mayor of Borgoricco.
 Since 2023, he has served as secretary of Liga Veneta and federal vice-secretary since 2024.

 Biography

-Stefani was born in Camposampiero, Padua province.
-He was active in politics during secondary school at the Isaac Newton Scientific High School in Camposampiero, where he graduated with top marks in 2011.
-A few months later he became provincial coordinator in Padua for his party’s youth movement and regional coordinator for the university movement.
-In December 2017 he graduated in law from the University of Padua with honours, with a thesis in canon law and legal history titled L'adozione dello strumento codiciale nell'ordinamento canonico.
+Stefani was born in Camposampiero, in the province of Padua.
+His paternal grandfather was a member of the Italian Communist Party, while the rest of the family was politically centre-right.
+A Catholic, he was a member of Azione Cattolica.
+He started with politics during secondary school at the Isaac Newton Scientific High School in Camposampiero, where he graduated with top marks in 2011, and joined the party at 17.
+In 2011 he became provincial coordinator in Padua for his party's youth movement and regional coordinator for the university movement.
+In 2017 he graduated in law from the University of Padua with honours, with a thesis in canon law and legal history titled L'adozione dello strumento codiciale nell'ordinamento canonico.
 He has authored academic publications in ecclesiastical and canon law.